eunos-1128/QMEAN/doc/source/getting_started.rst

 --------------------------------------------------------------------------------

 All information on how to build/run QMEAN can be found in the documentation.
-The documentation is based on Sphinx, so you need Python, Sphinx and Make installed on your system.
+The documentation is based on Sphinx, so you need Python 3, Sphinx and Make installed on your system.

   * change to the doc directory